 If I receive a compliment, “Thank you“ comes out of my mouth.
 What is my thought?
 “If you really could see the way I look, you wouldn’t say that.”

 This is what I call “eating-disordered thinking.”
-Ruthless eating disorder gremlins that whisper in your ear – that ultimate control is needed.
+Ruthless, eating-disorder gremlins that whisper in your ear – that ultimate control over food consumption is needed.